 Vancouver Mayor Gregor Robertson and other B.C. mayors have requested the NEB to undertake proper environmental assessment and hold hearings in Vancouver and local coastal communities because of increased risk of marine oil spills.
 The NEB refused to do so, electing to hold one-day hearings in Calgary.
 The result: an increase in crude oil tanker traffic from 22 ships in 2005 to 71 by 2010 -- all without any environmental assessment.

 Vastly more oil to be transported, raising risk

 Northern Gateway, coupled with a twinned Kinder Morgan means the federal government has effectively given Big Oil the go-ahead for 1.7 million barrels per day of crude oil flowing through B.C.

 Once Kinder Morgan tables its detailed pipeline plans, it's possible we'll find their design capable of carrying much more crude -- just like Northern Gateway -- and 1.1 million barrels per day will be arriving in Burnaby ready to be shipped to Asian markets.
 With both Northern Gateway and Kinder Morgan, this could mean almost two million barrels a day of crude oil flowing through B.C.

-Many people in the Lower Mainland are used to seeing ships in English Bay, but their numbers will be dwarfed by crude oil supertankers known as Aframax, Suezmax, and the four football field equivalent, VLCC -- an apt acronym for Very Large Crude Carrier.
+Many people in the Lower Mainland are used to seeing ships in English Bay, but their numbers will be dwarfed by crude oil supertankers known as Aframax, and if Burrard Inlet is dredged, Suezmax.*